 Like many NB8 countries, the pandemic evoked associations with the country's state of economic preparedness for the 2008-2009 global financial crisis.
-Various authorities including the President recalled that Lithuania was in a better position to confront this crisis than it had been in 2008.
-The public that Lithuania had grown and developed since the previous crisis and was in a stronger economic position than a decade ago.
+Various authorities including the President recalled that Lithuania was in a better position to confront this crisis than it had been in 2008.575 Which served as a reminder to reassure the public that Lithuania had grown and developed since the previous crisis and was in a stronger economic position than a decade ago.